Title and statement of responsibility area

 Scope and content

-The fonds consists of a painted, cedar box, which contained correspondence by Emily Carr and others to Mrs. McVicker, publications by Mrs. McVicker, newspaper clippings about Carr, a wood doll reputed to have belonged to Carr, a 1908 framed photograph of Carr and her pet crow, and a framed artwork.
+The fonds consists of a painted, cedar box that contained correspondence by Emily Carr and others to Mrs. McVicker, publications by Mrs. McVicker, newspaper clippings about Carr, a wooden doll reputed to have belonged to Carr, a 1908 framed copy photograph of Carr and her pet crow (from ca 1887), and a framed artwork.
 The box may have been painted in 1949 by George Clutesi with Haida designs copied from a 1905 publication by John R. Swanton.
 The box and the doll were transferred to the Human History Division of the RBCM.

 Immediate source of acquisition